 Brisbane Open House is a free-of-charge event, providing residents and visitors with the rare opportunity to discover the hidden wealth of architecture, engineering and history in buildings and places around Brisbane city.
 Held annually, selected buildings are opened for the public with guided and self-guided tours to encourage them to explore, re-examine and engage with Brisbane's built environment.

-Brisbane Open House is held annually in October and dates for the 2018 event will be announced shortly.
+Brisbane Open House is held annually in October.
+Mark 13/14 October 2018 in your calendar now!

 This year over 90 of Brisbane's best buildings and spaces participate in the program.

 Yes, admission to all buildings is free.

 Many Brisbane Open House buildings offer tours.
 Please look for the 'Saturday Tour Times' or 'Sunday Tour Times' sections on each building page on this website or in the guide to confirm.

 Most Brisbane Open House buildings cannot be pre-booked with visitors admitted on a first come, first served basis.
 Each year, however, a small number of buildings do require pre-booking

 Each building page will have a map showing its location.
 There will also be a map featuring the locations of all the participating buildings in the official Brisbane Open House Guide.

 Each year the Brisbane Open House Board offers a limited number of high profile sponsorship opportunities to selected organisations with an interest in Brisbane’s built environment and a desire to contribute to the city and the region’s cultural and economic future.
 For further information please email firstname.lastname@example.org